wpswings/woo-gift-cards-lite/readme.md

 c) If a subscription is bought with a gift card, the same card applies to renewals too.

-* WPML Multilingual Support
-The WooCommerce plugin gift card has WPML support, which means it can work in your local language.
+* **WPML Multilingual Support**: The WooCommerce plugin gift card has WPML support, which means it can work in your local language.
 Furthermore, you can also use the Loco Translate plugin to translate the strings into another language.

 * The Gift Card for WooCommerce plugin is compatible with WordPress Multisite.